lliu006/W26_STAT293_FinalProject/README.md

 ## Data Description

 The dataset consists of 988 observations from 256 unique patients undergoing aortic valve replacement.
+Each row represents a follow-up visits.

-Each row represents a follow-up visits and includes:
+Key variables include:

 ### Longitudinal variables